Who is Jason Palmer? A previously unknown Democrat beats Biden in American Samoa's Democratic caucus

 WASHINGTON (AP) — President Joe Biden was sweeping every Democratic contest on Super Tuesday — except for American Samoa.

-He fell short there to a previously unknown candidate named Jason Palmer on Tuesday.
+He fell short there to a previously unknown candidate named Jason Palmer.
 Out of 91 ballots cast in the territory’s caucus, Palmer won 51 and Biden won 40, according to the local party.

+“I found out that I had won because my phone started blowing up with friends and campaign staffers texting me,” Palmer said in an interview late Tuesday.

-Palmer, 52, appears to have campaigned in the territory.
-On the day before the caucus, he posted on X that “Washington D.C. is long overdue for a president who will be an advocate for American Samoa.”
+On the day before the caucus, Palmer posted on X that “Washington D.C. is long overdue for a president who will be an advocate for American Samoa.”
 His account includes pictures of young people holding homemade campaign signs.

-On his website, Palmer describes himself as a Baltimore resident who has worked for various businesses and nonprofits, often on issues involving technology and education.
-He did not immediately return a phone message.
+Palmer is a Baltimore resident who has worked for various businesses and nonprofits, often on issues involving technology and education.
+He said voters want “someone who is more of the 21st century than Joe Biden” to serve as president.

+According to campaign finance records, Palmer has loaned his campaign more than $500,000 of his own money.

+“You can’t take the money with you when you die,” he said.
+“But you can change the world while you’re here.”

 Residents of U.S. territories vote in primaries but do not have representation in the Electoral College.